-The disadvantage of the Windows backup API calls is that it produces nonportable backups.
+The disadvantage of the Windows backup API calls is that it produces non-portable backups.
 That is files and their data that are backed up on WinNT using the native API calls (BackupRead/BackupWrite) cannot be restored on Win95/98/Me or Unix systems.
 In principle, a file backed up on WinNT can be restored on WinXP, but this remains to be seen in practice (not yet tested).
-In addition, the stand-alone tools such as bls and bextract cannot be used to retrieve the data for those files because those tools are not available on Windows.
-All restores must use the Bacula restore command.
-As of Bacula 1.39.x, thanks to Thorsten Engel, this restriction is removed, and Bacula should be able to read non-portable backups on any system and restore the data appropriately.
+Bacula should be able to read nonportable backups on any system and restore the data appropriately.
 However, on a system that does not have the BackupRead/BackupWrite calls (older Windows versions and all Unix/Linux machines), though the file data can be restored, the Windows security and access control data will not be restored.
 This means that a standard set of access permissions will be set for such restored files.